syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/How-to.md

 ## Loading SfListView as a content template of SfPopupLayout

-SfPopupLayout allows you to load the SfListView as a [SfPopupLayout.PopupView.ContentTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sfpopuplayout/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.PopupView~ContentTemplate.html).You have to set `WidthRequest` and `HeightRequest` property for loading SfListiew in SfPopupLayout.
+SfPopupLayout allows you to load the SfListView as a [SfPopupLayout.PopupView.ContentTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sfpopuplayout/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.PopupView~ContentTemplate.html).You have to set `WidthRequest` and `HeightRequest` property for loading SfListView in SfPopupLayout.

 Refer the below code example to load the SfListView in SfPopupLayout.